slint-ui/slint/api/rs/slint/mcu.md

 slint-build = "0.3"
 ```

-The default features of the `slint` create are tailored towards hosted environments and includes the "std" feature.
+The default features of the `slint` crate are tailored towards hosted environments and includes the "std" feature.
 In bare metal environments,
 you need to disable the default features.

 Three features are selected: